openfga/openfga/docs/authzen/README.md

 The AuthZEN specification shows examples of individual evaluation errors being conveyed in the response `context` field (e.g., `"error": "resource not found"`).

-**Current status:** Individual evaluation errors are not returned with detailed reason codes.
-Failed evaluations return `decision: false` without additional context.
+**Current status:** Individual evaluation errors are returned in the `context` field as a free-form JSON object containing an `error` object with `status` (HTTP status code) and `message` fields.
+This allows consumers to distinguish between a denied decision and an error.

 ### PDP Capabilities Registry